 A simplified step-by-step guide to bitcoin mining

-Step 1: Invest in bitcoin mining hardware: The first step to bitcoin mining is to invest in good hardware.
+Step 1: Bitcoin mining hardware: The first step to bitcoin mining is to invest in good hardware.
 Because bitcoin miners all compete with each other, you must have an updated system that is optimized for mining to increase your chances of winning a reward.
+You can explore the following options

 Step 2: Create a Dedicated Bitcoin Wallet: Next, you must create a bitcoin wallet, which is a crypto account to hold your earnings.
 If you manage to solve the cryptographic puzzles and add a block to the network, you will be rewarded with 6.25 BTC which will be directly sent to your wallet.
 There are several bitcoin wallets on the market; you can choose the one that best suits your needs.
 You may also consider creating a hardware wallet to maximize your security, but a hardware wallet is not a requirement if you are just starting out.